Allan Ramsay (artist)

-Allan Ramsay (13 October 1713 – 10 August 1784) was a prominent Scottish portrait-painter.
+Allan Ramsay (13 October 1713 – 10 August 1784) was a Scottish painter who specialised in portrait painting.

 Life and career

-Ramsay was born in Edinburgh, Scotland, the eldest son of Allan Ramsay, poet and author of The Gentle Shepherd.
-From the age of twenty he studied in London under the Swedish painter Hans Hysing, and at the St. Martin's Lane Academy; leaving in 1736 for Rome and Naples, where he worked for three years under Francesco Solimena and Imperiali (Francesco Fernandi).
+Ramsay was born in 13 October 1712, in Edinburgh, Scotland, the eldest son of Allan Ramsay, poet and author of The Gentle Shepherd.
+From the age of 20, he studied in London under the Swedish painter Hans Hysing, and at the St. Martin's Lane Academy; leaving in 1736 for Rome and Naples.
+In Rome, he enrolled as a day student at the French Academy and worked for three years under Francesco Solimena and Imperiali (Francesco Fernandi).

-On his return in 1738 to the British Isles, he first settled in Edinburgh, attracting attention by his head of Duncan Forbes of Culloden and his full-length portrait of the Duke of Argyll, later used on Royal Bank of Scotland banknotes.
-He later moved to London, where he was employed by the Duke of Bridgewater.
+On his return in 1738 to the British Isles, he first settled in Edinburgh, attracting attention by his head of Duncan Forbes of Culloden and his full-length portrait of Archibald Campbell, 3rd Duke of Argyll, later used on Royal Bank of Scotland banknotes.
+He later moved to London, where he was employed by Francis Egerton, 3rd Duke of Bridgewater.

 His pleasant manners and varied culture, not less than his artistic skill, contributed to render him popular.
 His only serious competitor was Thomas Hudson, with whom he shared a drapery painter, Joseph Van Aken.

-In 1739 he married his first wife, Anne Bayne, the daughter of Alexander Bayne of Rires (c.
+In 1739, he married his first wife, Anne Bayne, the daughter of Alexander Bayne of Rires (c.
 1684–1737), and Mary Carstairs (1695?–1759).
-Anne died on 4 February 1743, giving birth to their 3rd child; none of their children reached adulthood.
+Anne died on 4 February 1743, giving birth to their third child; none of their children reached adulthood.

-One of his drawing pupils was Margaret Lindsay, eldest daughter of Sir Alexander Lindsay of Evelick and Amelia Murray (granddaughter to David Murray, 5th Viscount of Stormont and sister to the naval officer John Lindsay).
+One of his drawing pupils was Margaret Lindsay, eldest daughter of Sir Alexander Lindsay of Evelick and Amelia Murray (granddaughter of David Murray, 5th Viscount of Stormont and sister to the naval officer John Lindsay).
 He later eloped with her and on 1 March 1752 they married in the Canongate Kirk, Edinburgh; her father never forgave her for marrying an artist.
 Ramsay already had to maintain a daughter from his previous marriage and his two surviving sisters, but told Sir Alexander that he could provide Margaret with an annual income of £100.
-He said it would increase ‘as my affairs increase, and I thank God, they are in a way of increasing’ and that his only motive for the marriage was ‘my love for your Daughter, who, I am sensible, is entitled to much more than ever I shall have to bestow upon her’.
+He said it would increase "as my affairs increase, and I thank God, they are in a way of increasing" and that his only motive for the marriage was "my love for your Daughter, who, I am sensible, is entitled to much more than ever I shall have to bestow upon her".
 Three children survived from their long and happy marriage, Amelia (1755–1813), Charlotte (1758–1818?), and John (1768–1845).